-Old John's jes' made o' the commonest stuff- Old John Henry.
-He's tough, I reckon, but none too tough-'Too much, though, 's better than not enough," Says Old John Henry.
-He does his best and when his best's bad, N a very interesting paper on "Hyp-He don't fret none, nor he don't get sadnotism and Mental Suggestion," in the Arena, Mr. B. O. Flower says: He simply 'lows it's the best he had-Old John Hunry.
-Dr. Hamilton Osgood related to His doctern's jes' o' the plainest brand-Old John Henry.
+Old John's jes' made o' the commonest

+stuff-Old John Henry.
+He's tough, I reckon, but none too tough-"Too much, though, 's better than not enough," Says Old John Henry.
+He does his best and when his best's bad, He don't fret none, nor he don't get and-He simply 'lows it's the best he and-Old John Honry.

-"A smilin' face and a learty hand S a religion 'at all folks understand," Says Old John Henry, He's stove up some with the rheumatiz, And they hain't no shine on them shoes of his And his hair ain't cut, but his oya teeth is-Old John Henry.
+His doctorn's jes' o' the plainest brand-Old John Henry.
+"A smilin' face and a hearty hand S a religion at all folks understand,"

+Says Old John Henry, He's stove up some with the rheumatiz, And they hain't no shine on them shoes o'

-Ho feed hisself when the stock's all fedfor Incurables, in the beautiful suburban Old John Henry.
-And "sleeps like a babe" when he goes to bed.
+And his hair ain't cut, but his eye teeth is-Old John Henry.
+He feed hisself when the stock's all fed-Old John Henry.

-'And dreams o' heaven and home-made brend," Says Old John Henry.

-He ain't refined as he ort to be, To fit the statutes of poetry, Nor his clothes don't fit him, but he fits 3110---- Old John Henry. -James Whitcomb Riley.
+And "sleeps like a babe" when he goes to "And dreams o' heaven and home-made bread," Says Old John Henry.
+He ain't refined as he ort to be, To fit the statutes of poetry, Nor his clothes don't fit him, but he fits

+Old John Henry.

+-- James Whitcomb Riley.